 Medical Office Assistant

 Deven Katherine is a Certified Pharmacy Technician and Medical Office Assistant at the Student Health Center.
-She brings over 20 years experience in Microsoft Offices Applications, Medical Terminology, Pharmacy Calculations, HIPPA, and Pharmacy Law.
-She also has experience in Retail Pharmacy, Mail Order Pharmacy and Hospice Pharmacy settings.
-Deven is also a strong advocate in providing all students, patients and customers with equal quality care.
+She brings over 20 years of experience in Microsoft Office applications, Medical Terminology, Pharmacy Calculations, HIPPA, and Pharmacy Law.
+She also has experience in Retail Pharmacy, Mail Order Pharmacy, and Hospice Pharmacy settings.
+Deven is also a strong advocate for providing all students, patients, and customers with equal quality care.

 Bio: Coming soon!